dkrolikowski/tull_coude_reduction/docs/source/page_overview.rst

 Overview of the pipeline steps
 ------------------------------

-The pipeline follows the general steps for reducting data from an echelle spectrograph.
+The pipeline follows the general steps for reducing data from an echelle spectrograph.
 These general steps are:

 1. Generate a header manifest